Somen Salad [Japanese Noodle Salad] – Light & Refreshing

 Somen noodles are not gluten free as it is made with wheat.

-More Asian Salad Recipes
+More Salad and Side Recipes with Noodles

 Somen Salad [Japanese Noodle Salad]